peterhinch/micropython-async/v3/docs/TUTORIAL.md

 use of `stream I/O` is discussed [here](./TUTORIAL.md#63-using-the-stream-mechanism).

-Owing to its efficiency implicit polling most benefits fast I/O device drivers: streaming drivers can be written for many devices not normally considered as streaming devices [section 6.4](./TUTORIAL.md#64-writing-streaming-device-drivers).
+Owing to its efficiency, implicit polling most benefits fast I/O device drivers: streaming drivers can be written for many devices not normally considered as streaming devices [section 6.4](./TUTORIAL.md#64-writing-streaming-device-drivers).